You don’t have to walk alone

 Many women have adopted the attitude “Oh it won’t happen to me,” but then it does happen.
 It can and it does happen.

 So how do you combat this very real fear, especially as a young woman?
-How can you feel safe when walk at night?
+How can you feel safe to walk at night?

 I discovered that UMass has an amazing service.
 I use it every Sunday night when I am done editing at the Collegian.
 The service is the Walking Escort Service through Residence Hall Security and the UMass Police Department.
 They walk students between on-campus locations.